-- 1. Be contracted by the Hawai'i Department of Education as of June 1, 2000, on Ni'ihau - 2.
-Have a recommendation from Hawai'i Department of Education for showing strong progress towards meeting the licensing requirements and thus, qualifying for the Ni'ihau Limited Duty Special Permit - 3.
+1. Be contracted by the Hawai'i Department of Education on Ni'ihau or in a Ni'ihau dialect charter school

+- 2. Have a recommendation from Hawai'i Department of Education or Charter School for showing strong progress towards meeting the licensing requirements and thus, qualifying for the Ni'ihau Limited Duty Special Permit - 3.
 Complete baccalaureate degree, basic skills and content knowledge requirements set by the Board. - 4.
 Satisfactory contracted DOE K-12 teaching experience may be accepted in lieu of student teaching - 5.
 Professional Fitness clearance - 6.
-Pay fees
+Pay fee to practice the profession of teaching